94 Comments

 However, while the number of days foreign tourist get when they enter the country for now seems to remain at up to 90 days, on October 22, 2023, a new TUPA, a document establishing the Migraciones administrative regulations and procedures, was published.

-So, as of today, officially tourist visa extensions are only possible for foreigners from Bolivia, Colombia, and Ecuador.
+All other nationalities be aware that tourist visa extensions are only possible for foreigners from Bolivia, Colombia, and Ecuador.
 According to the current regulations, other foreign tourists still cannot extend their stay.

 Tourist visa extension in Peru since November 14, 2023